KnowEnG/Gene_Prioritization_Pipeline/data/verification/README.md

 # Verification directory files are benchmark result files
-The Makefile in the test directory contains the targes, needed to build the **Gene Prioritization Pipeline** benchmarks.
+The Makefile in the test directory contains the targets, needed to build the **Gene Prioritization Pipeline** benchmarks.
+For estimating memory requirments use the above estimator spreadsheet gene_prioritization_p_memory_estimator.xlsx

 * Follow the instructions on the **Gene Prioritization Pipeline** landing page to set up the environmet: